-You can have a limited trust in people as you grow to know them and they see you really care about them — but the fact is that people will let us down.
-That is reality.
 Obviously, when someone has broken their vows and been unfaithful, or has lied or been dishonest in the relationship, they need to change.
-You can make some requests for change and take the risk of starting over again.
-If that person is not sincere about changing and continues to lie or betray you, then you need to consider whether to end the relationship.
+You can make some requests for change and take the risk of starting over again with them.
+However, if that person is not sincere about changing and continues to lie or betray you, then you need to consider whether to end the relationship.

 Get counseling and pastoral guidance.
 You can find a counselor or go to the nearest mental health center.
 If you are suicidal please contact 911 (in the USA & Canada) or go to a hospital emergency room.

 You will never be perfect and therefore, you will probably disappoint your loved one as well.
 You can promise to never say something hurtful or never tell a lie or never exaggerate or always keep your promises.
 But, since you are human, you will fall short on your promises and disappoint others because of it.
 Every human relationship will suffer hurt.
 Thus, we all need to become better forgivers and confessors, for the ability to reconcile, coupled with having a spirit of humility ― will prove the depth of your love and commitment.

 For more on the struggle to forgive and to trust, read Why is it So Hard to Forgive?
 The components of love, forgiveness, and commitment are as necessary to trust in a relationship as is honesty.
 Forgiveness gives you the chance to start over and trust another fallible human being again.
 Love helps to nourish trust.
 Commitment and honesty provide accountability to one another.

 Live out these three virtues and you will see trust begin to grow in your relationship.